 Merck’s revenue estimates

-The Global Human Health (or Pharmaceuticals) segment, the highest-revenue-generating segment, contributes nearly 90% of Merck’s total revenue.
-This segment includes various franchises such as oncology, vaccines, hospital acute care, diabetes, other primary care, and women’s health.
+The Global Human Health segment (or pharmaceuticals) generates the most revenue.
+It contributes ~90% of Merck’s total revenues.
+The segment includes various franchise like oncology, vaccines, hospital acute care, diabetes, other primary care, and women’s health.

-The Animal Health segment contributes nearly 8% of total revenue for Merck.
-For 1Q16, the revenue growth of this segment is expected to be driven by increased revenue from companion animal products including Bravecto and new aqua and swine products.
+The Animal Health segment contributes nearly 8.5% of Merck’s total revenues.
+For 1Q17, the segment’s revenue growth is expected to be driven by increased revenues from companion animal products including Bravecto and new products.